Aurimas-stack/React-Redux-Typescript-Project-Box-Shadow-Generator-App/README.md

-**in progress.

-So far:

-User can see these option boxes: #1 Options for box shadow properties, #2 Options for box properties.
+Project done using React Hooks, Redux for state management and Typescript.

+Main idea of the project: using visual representation get needed output for CSS box-shadow.

-#1 User using sliders can select : 1) Bottom shift.
-2) Right shift.
-3) Spread.
-4) Blur.
-5) Inset.
+- User can see input sliders for these values : 1) Right Shift 2) Bottom Shift 3) Blur 4) Spread 5) Border radius 6) Element width and height.
+- Sliders on page load are pre-selected.
+- Sliders have maximum and minimum values.
+- Sliders display pixel values to the side.
+- User can see inset button for setting shadow inset, he can unset the shadow by pressing the same button.
+- User can reset options, and copy the needed CSS to clipboard by pressing buttons.
-#1 User can see the output which he can manually copy or can copy it to the clipboard.
-User can reset options.
+- User can see output of the CSS options which he can manually copy.
-#2 User can select box width & height (size is limited).
-Also can type in wanted color for box shadow.

-All of the changes to the element and its shadow happen in real time.
+- User can choose colour by using input type="color".
+Colour is displayed next to the picker and, next to the general output.
+- User can see element ("box") and the element's shadow.